-7 Festivals Worth Taking for on the Golden Triangle Tour 2024-25
+7 Festivals on the Golden Triangle Tour!

 On a Golden Triangle tour, the vibrancy of Delhi, the regal charms of Jaipur, and the mystique of Agra team up to show the world the cultural bounty of India.
-However, when it is about culture, falling back to festivals is the smartest thing to do.
-After all, they are the foundation of the opulent heritage in the country.

 The Artistic Taj Mahotsav, Agra

 When pearl-white mist covers everything in sight and the crimson-yellow sun kisses the winter sky that is when Agra rejoices in Taj Mahotsav.
+Why does it shine brightest on our cheat sheet of Golden Triangle Tour festivals?

 On the backdrop of the whimsical Taj Mahal, Taj Mahotsav is a 10-day gala event that celebrates the life and lifestyle of ancient India.
 During this festival, hundreds of imminent artisans get the opportunity to carry forward their family heritage and earn some big bucks.